Military–entertainment complex: Movies and television

 During World War II, Hollywood "became the unofficial propaganda arm of the U.S. military".
 The United States Office of War Information (OWI) had a unit exclusively dedicated to Hollywood called the Bureau of Motion Pictures.
 From 1942 to 1945, the OWI's Bureau of Motion Pictures reviewed 1,652 film scripts and revised or discarded any that portrayed the United States in a negative light, including material that made Americans seem "oblivious to the war or anti-war."
-Elmer Davis, the head of the OWI, said that "The easiest way to inject a propaganda idea into most people's minds is to let it go through the medium of an entertainment picture when they do not realize they're being propagandized".

 Four decades after the release of the 1954 adult animated film Animal Farm, Cold War historian Tony Shaw discovered, through looking at archives of the film, that the CIA had secretly purchased the rights to the film.
 The CIA also altered the ending of the film so that the pigs, who represent communists, were overthrown by the other animals on the farm.

 The 1986 film Top Gun, produced by Don Simpson and Jerry Bruckheimer at Paramount Pictures, and with DoD assistance, aimed at rebranding the U.S. Navy's image in the post-Vietnam War era.
 During the showings of the film, military recruiters set up tables in cinemas during its premieres.
 However, claims enlistments spiked as high as 500% are a myth, and enlistments only rose by approximately 8% in 1986.
 By the end of the 1980s and early 1990s, Hollywood producers were stressing script writers to create military-related plots to gain production power from the U.S. military.

+The 1996 film Independence Day originally had a DoD production assistance agreement, but had support cancelled after director Roland Emmerich refused a government request to remove all mentions of Area 51 from the film.
+Similarly, the DoD initially approved the use of installations and equipment for the 1984 film Red Dawn, but director John Milius decided it was too expensive and the film was made without cooperation with the department.

-Some American movies co-scripted with the DoD include:
+Some American movies made with script approval from the Department of Defense include: